 I would argue that that is the mark of a change leader.

-If you're a big change kind of a leader, you probably have uh high polling numbers to get elected.
+If you're a big change kind of a leader, you probably have high polling numbers to get elected.

-That's why you get elected.
+That's why you got elected.

 You had high approval numbers.

-But as you start doing the things that hurt, because it always hurts to do that much change, the more change you introduce and the faster you introduce it, and nobody's introduced more change than Trump is faster or more.
+But as you start doing the things that hurt, because it always hurts to do that much change, the more change you introduce and the faster you introduce it, and nobody's introduced more change than Trump is, faster or more, your popularity should drop quite a bit in the short run.

-If the things that you do work out, then half the people who said, oh no, tariffs are a mistake, well, suddenly they go, okay, I guess I was wrong about tariffs, but not until the long run.
+If the things that you do work out, then half the people who said, oh, no, tariffs are a mistake, well, suddenly they go, okay, I guess I was wrong about tariffs, but not until the long run.

 If closing the border looks cruel in the short run, but a few years go by and everybody on both sides says, yeah, that had to be done.

-You're gonna forget about all the anecdotal little stories of the the hairdresser who got deported, maybe you didn't like that one.
+You're going to forget about all the anecdotal little stories of the hairdresser who got deported.

 All you remember is that there was one president who closed the border when the others couldn't or didn't or wouldn't.

-So in general, if you had the best president you could ever imagine, the most logical um path for his approval would be to start high.
+So in general, if you had the best president you could ever imagine, the most logical path for his approval would be to start high.

 Yay, you won the election.